Last Updated 18/08/2021

 - See wild manatees

-- The Everglades, including air-boat rides
+- The Everglades, including air-boat rides and boat tours

 - Animal attractions, aquaria, zoos, and small animal parks.